gerbera/gerbera/doc/scripting.rst

 Now it is time to take a closer look at the default scripts that are supplied with Gerbera.
 Usually it is installed in the ``/usr/share/gerbera/js/`` directory, but you will also find it in ``scripts/js/`` in the Gerbera source tree.

+The functions are defined in `common.js` and can easily be overwritten in a file which is set in `custom-script` in `config.xml`.
+Compared to former versions of gerbera you do not have to copy the whole file to overwrite one function.

 ..
 Note::
   this is not a JavaScript tutorial, if you are new to JS you should probably make yourself familiar with the